ambrosrono/Rono18/README.md

 ### Hello World 👋 It's [Ambros Rono](https://linkedin.com/in/ambros-rono-4b9281191)

  I'm a Cyber Security Enthusiast & a Software Engineer who is passionate about stuff like development and Ethical Hacking.
 Few tech that i enjoy working in are Python, JavaScript, Java & Kali Linux.
-I'm actively looking for opportunities and collaboration in projects related Cyber Security and Software Engineering.❤✌
+I'm actively looking for opportunities and collaboration in projects related to Cyber Security and Software Engineering.❤✌

 **Talking about Personal Stuffs:**